Scroll To See More Images

 It’s Fashion Month and you know what that means!
 If you live even remotely close to New York, London, Paris or Milan, you’re probably asking yourself this exact question: How the heck do I get invited to Fashion Week?
 Luckily, there are more right answers here than you might expect, so allow me to break them all down below.

 As a fashion writer, most of the time my inbox starts filling up with invitations to shows, presentations, events and parties a few weeks out.
 But not everyone can expect the invites to roll in organically!
 Sometimes, you need to reach out or take matters into your own hands—but be forewarned, some of the ways into the world of Fashion Week call for some seriously hard work!

 If you’re a celeb, influencer or editor, congrats!
 You’ve probably already got a stacked calendar.
 If you’re just a regular guy or gal with incredible style and a hunger to know what Fashion Week is really like, I promise you don’t have to deal with FOMO for long.
 Below, read on for everything you need to know about how to get invited to Fashion Week and get in on the action for yourself.

 2. Be a Fashion Editor

-Fashion editors, writers and freelancers usually don’t ask for invitations.
+Fashion editors, writers and freelancers usually don’t ask for invitations (though there’s no shame in the game).
 The designers and brands they feature on the reg reach out to them and extend invites in advance, so they can plan coverage accordingly.

 3. Be an Influencer